-French name for a dubbed in German-speaking countries Strohwein (paille = straw).
-This sweet wine is made from rosinated grapes.
-Previously, these were spread on straw (paille), today they are placed or hung on wooden frames in well-ventilated rooms.
-This evaporates part of the water content and the sweetness level and content total extract rises enormously.
-This technique was after the English wine author Cyrus Redding (1785-1870) in France at the beginning of the 19th century.
-He reports of such wines in Hermitage (Rhône), as well as in the regions Alsace and law, In the latter, Vins de Paille are today in the appellations Arbois.
-Côtes du Jura and L'Etoile produced in smaller quantities.
+French term for a titled in German-speaking countries Strohwein (paille = straw).
+This sweet wine is made from raisin grapes.
+In the past, these were spread out on straw (paille), but today they are placed or hung on wooden frames in well-ventilated rooms.
+This evaporates part of the water content and the degree of sweetness and content total extract increases enormously.
+This technique was after the English wine author Cyrus Redding (1785-1870) widespread in France in the early 19th century.
+He reports of such wines in Hermitage (Rhône), as well as in the regions Alsace and law, In the latter, vins de paille are used today in the appellations Arbois.
+Cotes du Jura and L'Etoile produced in smaller quantities.

-In Austria, this technique was also around at the same time in the wine region Burgenland Rust popular.
-The most important French production area in the Jura region is the white varieties Savagnin Blanc ( Traminer ) and Chardonnay but also red like Poulsard and Trousseau Noir used.
-The fermentation lasts between twelve and 24 months, then it matures for three to four years in oak barrels.
+In Austria, this technique was also used around the same time in the Burgenland wine-growing region Rust popular.
+In the French area of Jura, which is the most important in terms of production, the white varieties Savagnin Blanc ( Traminer ) and Chardonnay, but also red like Poulsard and Trousseau Noir used.
+The fermentation lasts between twelve and 24 months, then maturation takes three to four years in oak barrels.
 The wine is bottled in half bottles (37.5 cl).
-It is characterized by fresh and lively taste of nuts and figs. He has a potential alcohol content (part of it is residual sugar ) of 18% vol and is one of the most durable wines in the world.
-In Hermitage will be Roussanne and Marsanne used, the prescribed alcohol content is lower with 14% vol. See also the topic under Passito,
+It is characterized by a fresh and lively taste of nuts and figs. He has a potential alcohol content (part of it is residual sugar ) of 18% vol and is one of the most durable wines in the world.
+Be in Hermitage Roussanne and Marsanne used, the prescribed alcohol content is lower at 14% vol. See also on the topic below Passito,